What is sleep debt?

 The challenge with a lack of shut eye, is the more exhausted you are, the less likely you are to recognise the symptoms yourself or be able to think clearly.
 Sleep is our healing time, when the cells in our body repair, hormones are balanced and our brain is effectively ‘cleaned out’.
 If we cut this time short, we reduce our rejuvenation time.
 As a result, our stress hormones rise and our aging process speeds up.

 ‘Sleep debt’ doesn’t work like a bank account, where you can withdraw money and later put it back.
 Once it is gone, it is gone – and the healing and rejuvenation is lost, the ageing has occurred.

 “All we can do is return our bodies and brains to their new level of homeostasis, at a more aged level.
 Our critical functions are restored, but the ‘wear and tear’ hasn’t been repaired like it would have with adequate sleep,” Elina says.

-If you are struggling with sleep for over a month, Elina says it is a good idea to seek help – your GP is a good starting place.
+If you struggle with poor sleep for over a month, Elina says it is a good idea to seek help.
+Your GP is a good starting place.

 They will be able to identify if there are any underlying problems that may be affecting your ability to have a restful night.
 By identifying the cause, your doctor will be able to recommend the right course of treatment.